Annual Apprenticeship Contest

 Apprentices from around the state competed in various contest categories including: Plumbing, Pipefitting, Welding and Service Technician.

 Training and developing new talent for the HVAC & Plumbing workforce is a vital necessity for our industry.
 Take a look at our short video below to see the equipment apprentices train on, and pass the word around to young men and women that may be interested in joining our industry!

 East Rockford Middle School – Orchestra Room Addition

-AMR’s most recently completed construction project was a new construction addition of an orchestra room at East Rockford Middle School.
+In the Spring of 2018, AMR completed a new construction addition of an orchestra room at East Rockford Middle School.
 AMR was responsible for the heating and cooling portion of the addition.

 This project was particularly interesting because of the school’s needs.
 They required the new orchestra room to be operated by a climate-controlled system, meaning both the temperature and humidity could be manipulated as needed.
 The reason for this is to control for the effects of temperature and humidity on live sound.